Walton Hall, Warwickshire

 During the early 1970s the entire estate was restored to its former glory with the main hall receiving extensive renovations between 1970 and 1972.
-Walton Hall was the preferred residence over Pitfour Castle (also owned by Lord Field) and as such it was used as the main family home by throughout the 1970s.
-When Lord Field retired to his home on the Isle of Man at the end of the decade, the entire estate was sold to the performer Danny La Rue who converted the main house to be used as a hotel.
+Walton Hall was Field's preferred residence over Pitfour Castle and was used as the main family home throughout the 1970s.
+When Field retired to his home on the Isle of Man at the end of the decade, the entire estate was sold to the performer Danny La Rue who converted the main house to be used as a hotel.
 In the 1970s, La Rue spent more than £1 million on the purchase and restoration of Walton Hall and signed it over in 1983, as he could not manage it and his career, to a pair of Canadian con men.
 La Rue had given control of the hotel to the two Canadians with a promise of further investment with the retention of La Rue's name on the hotel itself.
 This eventually led to a police investigation where La Rue was cleared of any suspicion but discovered he had lost more than £1 million.
 The con men had deeply bankrupted La Rue but he insisted in continuing to work to pay off the debts incurred rather than retire.

-In the 1980s, Walton Hall was the focus of a timeshare venture which collapsed with debts of £5m; owner Graham Maynard was sentenced to 15 months in jail for fraud, but walked free having spent 8 1/2 months in a Spanish jail.
+In the 1980s, Walton Hall was the focus of a timeshare venture which collapsed with debts of £5m; owner Graham Maynard was sentenced to 15 months in jail for fraud (following an edition of The Cook Report in 1991 focused on him), but walked free having spent 8 1/2 months in a Spanish jail.

 Today, the adjacent 1860s stable block (Grade II listed) is a time-share accommodation, which is not linked to the 1980s incident.